AmirulAndalib/GeForce-NOW-Rich-Presence/README.md

    cd GeForceNOW-Discord-Rich-Presence
 2. Deactivate Rich Presence on NVIDIA GeForce NOW.
 3. Create an application on https://discord.com/developers/applications/
-4. Open your new app, go to Rich Presence, upload the images of the "GFN Images" folder, save.
+4. Open your new app, go to Rich Presence, upload the images of the "images" folder, save.
+(Use the image_downloader.exe to download images, this fetches the images that app_cache has stored; app_cache is where it stores the gammes you have played.)
 5. Copy the Application ID.
 6. Open the Cloned repository folder.
 7. Double click on settings and paste the your ID.
 8. Save.
 9. Run the program "Discord GFNOW" and enjoy your new Rich presence.

-   Notes: Use the image_downloader.exe to download images, this program looks at your cache file in config folder for the games already played.
+   Notes:
 You can find logs for the programs created when the application runs.
-If you want it to run at start of windows create a task opening the Task Manager or Task Scheduler.
+If you want it to run at start of windows create a task, opening the Task Manager or Task Scheduler.
 Windows+R, type shell:startup and paste a shortcut of Discord GFNOW

 If you like it and feel is useful for you, support me if possible: